katknow/Drafts/persistentidentifiers.md

 When completing the configuration process for EZID, you will need to provide the:

 + **NAAN & Shoulder Namespace:** The Name Assigning Authority Number (NAAN) and ARK shoulder value uniquely assigned to an organization, which will appear in every ARK generated.
-+ **EZID Username:** The EZID user with permission to create and update identifiers for the above namespace.
++ **EZID Username:** The EZID user who has permission to create and update identifiers for the above namespace.
 + **EZID Password:** The password for the above EZID user.
-Note that this password does not "save", so if changes are made to the NAAN or Username, you must also re-enter the password before pressing "submit".
+Note that this password does not save, so if changes are made to the **NAAN & Shoulder Namespace** or **EZID Username** you must also re-enter the password before pressing "submit".

 <img width="1164" alt="PID_EZIDconfig" src="https://user-images.githubusercontent.com/84726696/174157567-fb7e94ba-a28f-424e-a0eb-2c356bcebdba.png">